Robert Mellard: US Army service

 Mellard joined the United States Army in 1938 and his unit was Company D, 32nd Infantry Division at Fort Ord.
 During World War II, he was a platoon sergeant for the Third Infantry Division.
 Mellard was stationed in Africa but spent much of his time in battle throughout Europe in Sicily, Italy, France and Germany.

-Mellard was part of the first assaults at Saint-Tropez, France, Fedala, North Africa, Licata, Sicily and the Battle of Anzio.
+Mellard was part of the first assaults at Saint-Tropez, France, Fedala, North Africa, Licata, Sicily, and in the 3rd Marine Division at Fifth Army's beachhead during the Battle of Anzio.
 During combat at the Battle of Monte Cassino in Alsace–Lorraine and France, he was wounded on his back, hands and legs from heavy artillery and recovered from his injuries at Letterman General Hospital.
 Mellard enlisted in the Korean War from April 1, 1951 – May 1, 1954.
 On October 31, 1959, he enlisted in the Vietnam War as a chief warrant officer.

 While stationed in Long Beach, California, Mellard was awarded the Silver Star for his service on January 25, 1944, in Italy.
 He and a corporal ignored heavy fire in the line of duty, inching their way 100 yards outside of his infantry battalion, setting up a M252 mortar observation from a farmhouse.
 From his post, he directed mortar fire that destroyed an anti-tank gun, a machine gun, several enemy personnel and took out three motorcyclists.
 At one point, Mellard killed a German who attempted to flank him.
 A liaison officer and battalion commander were able to make their way to them, but the four of them took fire.
 Mellard and the corporal managed to retreat, but the commander was wounded and the officer was killed.